Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 2. Unzip the plugin files to the `/wp-content/plugins/markup-by-attribute-for-woocommerce` directory.

-3. Activate the plugin through the `Plugins` page in WordPress.
+3. Activate the plugin through the WordPress `Plugins` page.

 = Automated Installation =

-1. Locate the Markup by Attribute for WooCommerce plugin on the `Plugins` ⇾ `Add New` page in WordPress using the search box.
+1. Locate the Markup by Attribute for WooCommerce plugin using the search box on the in WordPress `Plugins` ⇾ `Add New` page.

 2. Install the plugin using the `[Install]` button.